 The quality of healthcare in Hungary is up to the standards of most Western countries.
-This, combined with the relatively low cost of medical treatment in Hungary, has made the country a burgeoning medical tourism destination.
+This, combined with the relatively low cost of medical treatment in the country, has made Hungary a burgeoning medical tourism destination.

 Healthcare in Hungary is financed by the Health Insurance Fund (HIF), which allows access to a wide variety of treatments in public hospitals.
-The HIF is funded by public contributions and money from the state.
+The HIF is funded by the state as well as by public contributions.

 Public healthcare in Hungary

-Although treatment is generally good, public healthcare services in Hungary still have their fair share of challenges.
-Public doctors are not well paid, and many of the best doctors opt to work in the private sector instead.
+Although treatment is generally excellent, public healthcare services in Hungary still have their fair share of challenges.
+Doctors in the public sector are not well paid, and many of the best physicians opt to work in the private sector instead.

-This has led to the public sector becoming understaffed and overburdened, and waiting times for non-essential surgery can be long.
+This has led to the public sector being understaffed and overburdened, so waiting times for non-essential surgery can be long.

 Private healthcare in Hungary

 Even though the HIF grants access to subsidised or free medical care and prescription medications, some expats still find that they prefer to have private health insurance and treatment.
-This allows access to private hospitals with shorter waiting times and usually more English-speaking staff than in public hospitals.
+This allows expats admission to private hospitals with shorter waiting times and usually more English-speaking staff than in public hospitals.

 Hungary's combination of affordability and technical prowess in the private sector has led to its rise as a popular medical tourism destination.
-Dental and cosmetic surgery, rehabilitative practices, eye surgery and joint surgery are all popular.
+Dental, cosmetic, eye and joint surgery as well as rehabilitative practices are all popular.

 Pharmacies in Hungary

 Hungary has a large pharmaceutical industry.
-As a result, medications are plentiful and the country has a high concentration of pharmacies.
-Pharmacies in the public sector provide subsidised prescription medication, so while patients must make a contribution, the fee is usually nominal.
+As a result, medications are plentiful, and the country has a high concentration of pharmacies.
+Pharmacies in the public sector provide subsidised prescription medication, so while patients must make a contribution, the fee is generally nominal.

 Health insurance in Hungary

-Expats who are working or studying in Hungary are covered under the HIF through mandatory contributions.
+Expats who are studying or working in Hungary are covered under the HIF through mandatory contributions.
 Applying for a health insurance card, known as a Társadalombiztosítási Azonosító Jelet (TAJ) Card, at the local health authority in one’s residential area is relatively simple once a work permit is in order.